jimmykurian/Reactivities/client-app/docs/app/features/activities/dashboard/ActivityDashboard/functions/default.md

 It uses the `Grid.Column` component from Semantic UI to structure the layout and the `List` component to contain the `ActivityList` component.
-The `ActivityDetails` component is conditionally rendered to display details of the selected activity.
-Additionally, the `ActivityForm` component is rendered for creating or editing activities.
+The `ActivityDetails` component is conditionally rendered to display details of the selected activity from the MobX store context.
+Additionally, the `ActivityForm` component is conditionally rendered for creating or editing activities.

 ## Example